Simencar/CHUI-PSO/README.md

 # CHUI-PSO

-This is a repository for CHUI-PSO, a Particle swarm optimization algorithm for mining closed high-utility itemsets
+This is a repository for CHUI-PSO, a _particle swarm optimization_ algorithm for _closed high-utility itemset mining_ in quantitative transactional data.

 How to run: